mbuech00/pymbe/README.md

     - orbsym_linear: linear point group orbital symmetry

 Many of these arguments have default values set or are optional depending on the calculation type.
-See the [examples](examples/) section for a range of example scripts.
+See the [examples](examples/) section for a range of example scripts.\
 The calculation is started by calling the kernel() member function of the MBE object.
-Restart files are automatically generated unless otherwise requested in a dedicated directory `rst` within `$WORKDIR`, which is deleted in case of successful termination of PyMBE.
+Restart files are automatically generated (unless otherwise requested through the rst keyword argument) in a dedicated directory `rst` within `$WORKDIR`, which is deleted in case of successful termination of PyMBE.
 When restarting a calulation from the restart files, the kernel function can be called without passing any keyword arguments to the MBE object.
-The kernel() returns the total target property.
+The kernel() function returns the total target property.
 The program can also be called in parallel by calling the kernel function in multiple MPI processes (e.g. using the mpiexec command).
-Only the keyword arguments of the MBE object on the global master will be used during the calculation.
+Only the keyword arguments of the MBE object on the global master will be used during the calculation.\
 The results of a PyMBE caluculation can be printed using the results() member function of the MBE object.
-This function returns the calculation parameters summarized in a string.
+This function returns the calculation parameters summarized in a string.\
 The results can also be plotted using the plot() member function of the MBE object.
 This function returns a [matplotlib](https://matplotlib.org) figure.Figure object.